Phumudzo96/MyFiles/README.md

        Avg: 1,2,3,5,6

-Your program should generate output.txt as follows:
+Your program should generate test.txt as follows:

        The min [1, 2, 3, 5, 6] is 1.